sipart/spring_lab/azure/AZURE EVE-NG setup.md

 * Azure setup

-* Use a VM with 's_v3' in the name
+* Use a VM with 's_v3' in the name - no need to provision with premium disk support

 ![nv-azure_s_v3](/img/azure_s_v3.png)